prismv/DB48X-on-DM42/doc/calc-help/constants.md

 The Planck length.
 As an attempt to devise a universal and natural units system, the Planck units are combinations of basic universal constants.
-It is is the smallest distance that can be measured, and it represents the scale at which quantum gravity effects become dominant.
+It is the smallest distance that can be measured, and it represents the scale at which quantum gravity effects become dominant.
 It is the distance travelled by light during one Planck time `Tpl`.
 Its value depends on the measured value of the gravitational constant `G` and is calculated by: